 The content on your website is the ambassador of your photography skills.
 You can be the next Ansel Adams of photoshoots, but if the content on your website isn’t justifying it, a stranger won’t book you.

-Your clients will entrust you with capturing their most important moments, so everything should be reflected in the content on your website.
+Your clients will entrust you with capturing their most important moments, so everything should be reflected in your website’s content.
 And then everything should be backed by your existing pictures.

 Only a niche copywriter who understands the psychology of your target audience can do it.